python50/flashlib/README.md

 Flahlib is a simple interface to the flash memory controller used in the enhanced mid-range PIC microcontrollers.
 This library was created and tested for the PIC16F1518, but should work without a hitch on just about every modern PIC microcontroller.

 This library provides functions to read, write, and erase data from flash memory.
-If you find any errors, or find youself making improvements -feel free to send patches/feedback to creator of this library: Jason White.
+If you find any errors, or find yourself making improvements -feel free to send patches/feedback to creator of this library: Jason White.

 Note: this is intended for Microchips new XC8 compiler, its free and cross platform -you can find it on Microchip's website (microchip.com).